 In many cases, the learning curve isn’t relevant because companies would hire someone to build their website anyways regardless of what platform (ahem we build sites too).
 If you are a developer, you’ll be very familiar with the platform since it has an interface for controlling HTML and CSS properties.
 If you haven’t coded websites before, then you’re also covered because Webflow has its own free educational website called Webflow University, It has super high-quality tutorials that make learning the platform a breeze.

-So if you’re a company that just hosts its own website and doesn’t have a large team, then you don’t need to worry about paying for Account Plans unless you’re working with multiple websites and collaborators.
+If you're a company that just hosts its own website and doesn’t have a large marketing team, then you don’t need to worry about paying for Workspace plans unless you’re working with multiple websites and collaborators.

 See Webflow’s Pricing to learn more.

 You’ll be able to create a user login system on your custom Webflow website, where you can implement a free or paid membership(s), this way you don’t have to integrate a third-party software such as Memberstack, which streamlines your process under one platform and reduce the cost for using extra software.
-At the moment, Webflow Memberships is in a beta phase and there isn’t an official release date yet, but we’ll be expecting it to be released soon.
+At the moment, Webflow Memberships is currently in public beta.

 Logic is Webflow’s built-in Zapier-like automation/workflow feature.
 You can trigger specific actions based on conditions that you set on the site.
 For example, let's say you have a contact form, if someone contacts you for an inquiry, the email will be sent to the sales department, or if it's a customer inquiry, their email will be sent to customer service.
 That's just one example of what you can do with the power of Logic, there’ll be many more applications as it gets developed.
 Webflow’s Logic will be officially released sometime in 2022.

 Is Webflow the future of web development?
-Despite the massive success of no-code platforms like Webflow, traditional web development is here to stay, but it’ll only be used for a much smaller percentage of websites where extremely complex systems are required, usually for large enterprises.
-On the other hand, simple drag-and-drop platforms will also stay, because most businesses, especially small local businesses just need a simple website that is cost-effective and gets the job done rather than investing a larger budget on a custom website that a larger company benefits most from.
+Despite the massive success of no-code platforms like Webflow, traditional web development is here to stay, however traditional web development will be used for a much smaller percentage of websites where extremely complex systems are required, usually for large enterprises.
+The technology of no-code, whether that's simple drag and drop platforms or more sophisticated ones like Webflow, are already and will be a lot more popular in the coming years, so yes Webflow or other no-code platforms will be part of the future.